jdh8/metallic/README.md

 Metallic
 ========
-A try to build a C runtime on WebAssembly
+A try to build a C runtime library for WebAssembly

 This name is from Gary Bernhardt "[The Birth & Death of JavaScript][bdjs]", where a world of **metal** web applications is conceived.
 This library is